Then vs Than: What's the Difference?

 Check Your Writing Now

-Our free grammar checker catches then/than mistakes and hundreds more—instantly.
+Our free grammar checker can help you review then/than mistakes and related issues before you publish.

 Try Grammar Checker Free →